CAOSD-group/cat-transf/README.md

-# cat-transf
+# Category Transformation
-Repo for transformation of feature model to categories
+Repo for transformation of feature model to categories.